 Under each of those services, the following may be covered.

-Medicare Part A has limits such as if you are hospitalized for a very long time (more than 90 days at one time), there are limits on the number of days of Part A will help pay for.
-In the same way, there are limits to the number of days of care in skilled nursing facility which Part A will pay for.
-Private Medicare Part A will help pay for unlimited number of hospice care visits and home health care visits, however you must meet several conditions in order to receive either kind of help.
+Medicare Part A has restrictions, for example, if you are hospitalized for a stay of 90 days or more at one time, there are limits to the number of days of Part A cover.
+This is true regarding the amount of time spent at an SNF that Part A covers as well.
+Private Medicare Part A provides coverage for hospice care visits regardless of the number of visits and home health care visits; however, you must meet several conditions to receive either kind of help.

-Under Medicare Part A beneficiaries may choose any qualified provider in the United States who are accepting new patients or is accepted by Medicare.
-Because Medicare Part A will offer the same benefits throughout the Untied States, the beneficiary is not limited to a ceratin region or state for your health care needs.
+For Medicare Part A, beneficiaries may pick any qualified US provider that is accepting new patients or is approved by Medicare.
+Because Medicare Part A will offer the same benefits throughout the United States, the beneficiary is not limited to a particular region or state for your healthcare needs.

-If you buy Part A, you will pay up to $426 each month but, most people will get a premium-free Part A. You will receive premium-free Part A at 65 if you meet the following requirements:
+If you sign up for Part A, you may pay up to $426 each month, but, the majority people qualify for premium-free Part A. To qualify for premium-free Part A at age 65 you must meet the following criteria:

-If you are under 65, you can get premium-free Part A if:
+If you are not age 65, you could qualify for premium-free Part A if:

-Coverage for Medicare Part A will start during the first 3 months of the initial Enrollment Period, your coverage will start the first day of your birthday month, unless your birthday is on the first day of the month.
-For example, if a person 65th birthday is on July 20, 2017 and they sign up for coverage in April, May, or June their coverage will begin on July 1st 2017.
-However, if your birthday is on the first day of a month then your coverage will begun the first day of the prior month.
-For example, if your 65th birthday is July 1, 2017 and you sign up for Medicare in March, April, or May your coverage will begun June 1, 2017.
+Medicare Part A coverage will begin during the first three months of the Initial Enrollment Period and goes into effect on the first day of your birthday month unless your birthday is on the first day of the month.
+Let’s say your 65th birthday is on July 20, 2019, and you sign up for coverage in April, May, or June, your coverage will begin on July 1st, 2019.
+However, if your date of birth is the first day of a month, then your coverage will start the first day of the previous month.
+For example, if your 65th birthday is July 1, 2019, and you sign up for Medicare in March, April, or May your coverage will begin June 1, 2019.